Output Service Recommendations

 Testing Updates

-Vasion recommends creating a non-production Service Client object to test the updates before updating your production Service Client(s).
+Vasion recommends creating a non-production Service Agent object to test the updates before updating your production Service Agent(s).

 - Can exist in the same instance that manages your production environment.